Longford based, nationwide supporthello@purpletree.ie1800 787 333

 The Labour Court has overturned a WRC decision on statutory sick pay in Ireland, confirming that employers with more favourable company schemes can claim exemption under the Sick Leave Act 2022.
-This ruling highlights why sick pay policy documentation and annual review matter more than most employers realise Read more
+This ruling highlights why sick pay policy documentation and annual review matter more than most employers realise.
+Read more

-10 April 2026 7 min read
+7 min read

 The Quick Answer